For a high-performance, eco-reponsible and easy-to-integrate surface treatment

 What chemical functions are added to the surface of the material ?

-The chemical functions depend on the nature of the material and the plasma gas used.
+The chemical functions added depend on the nature of the material and the plasma gas used.

 The use of compressed air allows the grafting of nitrogenous functions such as amino, and oxygenated functions such as alcohol because of its composition (approximately 80% N2 and 20% O2).